hyperledger/indy-hipe/text/AMES/README.md

 output: A decrypted message, if authcrypt was used.
 Will return a verkey.
 If Anoncrypted will return empty string.

 #### unpack_message algorithm details

+The algorithm to decrypt the message with the structure from auth_pack_message is as follows:

+1. identify the recipient verkey used to decrypt (e.g. my phone's key)
+2. loop through the recipients list to identify the recipient object relevant to the agent performing the algorithm
+3. decrypt the "enc_from" from the recipient object found in step 2 using the decrypt_sealed function and the key from step 1.
+This produces the sender's verkey
+4. decrypt the "cek" using the recipient privkey and the decrypted "enc_from" and the cek_nonce with the decrypt function.
+This produces the ephemeral symmetrical key
+5. decrypt the ciphertext with the ephemeral symmetrical key and the iv using decrypt_detached (src/utils/crypto/xsalsa20/sodium.rs currently).
+This will give you the decrypted message

 The algorithm to decrypt a message with the structure from anon_pack_message is as follows: